mavens-group/mavens-group.github.io/vlab/src/content/docs/ftir.md

 *   **Unknown Mode:** Assign specific bands on an unlabelled spectrum using the functional-group reference table, decide on the capping agent and oxide core, and then reveal the answer.
 *   **Process of Elimination:** Build your analytical reasoning by evaluating both the presence and absence of structural bands together.

+### Evidence-first unknown-sample algorithm

+1. Measure at least three absorption minima, including one below 700 cm⁻¹ when a metal-oxide core assignment is required.
+2. Classify bands as organic-group evidence, lattice evidence, or non-diagnostic overlap.
+3. Form a capping-agent hypothesis from a **set** of bands and missing expected bands; no single broad O–H/N–H feature is decisive.
+4. Form a core hypothesis from the M–O region, while noting that this band alone is broad and should be treated as supporting evidence.
+5. Record both hypotheses before revealing the answer, then export the measured-band table for the record book.

+The unknown mode deliberately hides both the organic capping agent and the oxide core.
+It is therefore an identification exercise, not merely a functional-group lookup.

 ## 8. Limitations of This Simulation

 *(Note: State these limitations in any formal lab report)*